 - Climate Change – Coal generates 40% to 45% more greenhouse gases than natural gas.

 The move to renewable energy across America is being driven by ever increasing concerns over global warming and climate change.
-The compelling economics of low-cost reliable energy, compared to coal have accelerated the move to wind and solar by most utilities.
+Compelling economics of low-cost reliable renewable energy, compared to coal have accelerated the move to wind and solar by most utilities.

-The Centennial State is giving coal, the cold shoulder and turning to clean, green reliable renewable energy.
+The Centennial State is giving coal, the cold shoulder and turning to clean, green.
+Reliable, low cost renewable energy.

 Website – “Our Energy Conundrum”

 Jack Kerfoot is a scientist, energy expert, and author of the book FUELING AMERICA, An Insider’s Journey and articles for The Hill, one of the largest independent political news sites in the United States.
 He has been interviewed on over 100 radio and television stations from New York City to Los Angeles on numerous energy related topics.

 U.S. Department of Commerce, Bureau of Economic Analysis

 National Conference of State Legislators – State Renewable Portfolio Standards and Goals, August 13, 2021